 Oral assessments, including assessed presentations, are often a particular concern for students who stammer.
 However, there is support available.
 This page looks particularly at assessments in higher and further education, for example universities.
-There are some differences in the rules for trade/professional bodies, and for general exam boards responsible for GCSEs and A-levels.
+(There are some differences in the rules for trade/professional exam bodies, and for general exam boards responsible for GCSEs and A-levels.)

 Assessments are often designed in a way which can unnecessarily disadvantage people who stammer.
-However, there are Equality Act rules to help disabled students, and your university or college should be happy to discuss with you what support you need.
+However, there are Equality Act rules to help disabled students.
+Your university or college should be happy to discuss with you what support you need.

-For those who stammer, presentations and other oral assessments are often a particular problem.
+For students who stammer, presentations and other oral assessments are often a particular problem.
 If you have concerns, see Resolving issues at university or FE college.
 You can speak to the disability officer and/or your personal tutor or course tutor to discuss what can be done to put you on a level playing field.
-Extra time is an obvious possibility, but there are many more examples below.
+Extra time is an obvious possibility, but there are many more examples below: Examples of how assessments can be altered.
 If you are not yet at the university and are concerned about assessments for admission, again you can raise your concerns with staff.
-There is more on these points in a very useful article: How to succeed at university if you stammer (link to BSA website).

-What steps can be taken will depend on the situation as well as what your needs are.
-If French oral skills are legitimately being assessed, a written test would not work but extra time might be allowed.
+What steps can be taken will depend on what it is reasonable for the university to assess as well as what your needs are.
+If French oral skills are legitimately being assessed, a written test would not work but extra time might be allowed and other adjustments made (pp.25-26 of “Supporting students who stammer in higher education” by STAMMA/STUC).
 Partly this is common sense, and you could just discuss with the university or college what can be done.
-However, under What are the Equality Act rules on oral assessments? below I try to summarise the relevant Equality Act rules.
+However on the law, see below The Equality Act rules.

 Examples of how assessments can be altered